Main navigation

 Suicide Prevention Training

-Tippie College of Business will hold Suicide Prevention Training in partnership with the Green Bandana Project on Monday, September 29th, 2:00-3:30 pm in room S401 in PBB; must be present the entire time.
-Students learn about ways they can support, communicate, and connect a peer to resources who is feeling suicidal or experiencing a mental health crisis. #BeThe1To
+In Fall 2023, the Tippie College of Business held its first Suicide Prevention Training in partnership with the Green Bandana Project.
+Throughout this time over 150 students have participated and learned about ways they can support, communicate, and connect a peer to resources if they are feeling suicidal or experiencing a mental health crisis.

 Upcoming wellness events